A joint supplement provides an effective way to address the underlying causes of joint pain and stiffness, and thereby gain relief.

 Q: What is chondroitin?

 A: Chondroitin (15) is a sulfate that occurs naturally in the joint tissue of various animals.
 Most chondroitin used for joint supplements is derived from bovine tissue.
-Chondroitin has been clinically proven to reduce joint pain associated with osteoarthritis (16).
+Chondroitin has been clinically proven to reduce joint pain associated with osteoarthritis in some people (16).
 There is some evidence to suggest it may also help slow the progression of arthritis (17).
 You will almost always see chondroitin partnered with glucosamine in joint pain supplements.

 Q: Why do joint supplements contain turmeric?